mrbrianevans/ch-guide/docs/bulk-data/officers.md

 import OfficersRecordExplainer from '../../components/OfficersRecordExplainer.vue'
 </script>

-Try parsing a record from the bulk file.
-Paste one below to see the values extracted.
+A small tool to test parsing records from the bulk file.
+Detects what type of record it is, and then parses each of the values.

 <OfficersRecordExplainer/>

 [Full screen parser](./officersParser.md)